giusalfieri/IPA_Project/svm/README.md

 > [!IMPORTANT]
 > The `ucasML` program is designed to be run on a Linux system.
 Ensure you are using a compatible Linux distribution.

-## Prerequisites

-Make sure you have the following installed on your system:
-- Git
-- GCC (with the necessary GLIBCXX version)

 ## Installation Steps